Action Network · Data Study · World Cup 2026

 The Freshest Squad in the Tournament.
 With a Problem Buried Inside.

-The USMNT's aggregate load is the lightest of 10 nations tracked.
-That is a real advantage in a tournament where games come every four to six days.
-Squads that arrive with more in the tank tend to run harder when it counts.
+The USMNT's aggregate load is the lightest of all six nations tracked.
+In a tournament where games come every four to six days, that is a real advantage.

 The planning implication is specific.
 Richards and McKennie need careful management through the group stage.
 Pulisic, at 2,169 minutes across 41 games, is a rotation asset despite being the marquee name.
-Reyna at 758 minutes is the closest thing this squad has to a fully-rested impact player.

 The 3,851-minute gap between the most and least worked players is the widest of any nation in this study.
 Other squads arrived more evenly loaded.
 The USA arrived with a management problem disguised as an asset.